shakilmith/documentaion/frontend/angular/sharing-data-between-components/index.md

   parentMessage : string = "Child Component";
 }
 ```

-Here, we import the ChildComponent typescript class at the top of the file first of all and add it in the imports array of @Component decorator making it as a known component for this parent.component.ts file.
-And then, use the child.component.ts file's selector here to display the child component template messages.
+Here, we import the <b>ChildComponent</b> typescript class at the top of the file first of all and add/insert it in the imports array of the <b>@Component</b> decorator making it as a known component for this <b>parent.component.ts</b> file.
+And then, use the <b>child.component.ts</b> file's selector here to display the child component template messages.

 We have used the property binding syntax for sharing data from parent to child.

 ```
-<child-component [childMessage]="parentMessage"]></child-component>
+<child-component [childMessage]="parentMessage"></child-component>
 ```

 In left **```[childMessage]```:** is the child component empty property
 **```parentMessage```:** is the parent component property with value.
 Later it's value will be added in the childMessage property.

-5. In this final step, we have added the parent component selector in the app.component.html template file (which is the root component in our application.)
+5. In this final step, we have added the parent component selector in the <b>app.component.html</b> template file (which is the root component in our application.)

 **parent.component.ts** file selector: **parent-component**

-Open, app.component.html file and write the following:
+Open, <b>app.component.html</b> file and write the following:

 ```
 <div>